Austin Presbyterian Theological Seminary

 Austin Presbyterian Theological Seminary is a Presbyterian seminary in Austin, Texas.
 It was founded in 1902 to provide pastors for the rapidly growing Presbyterian Church in the frontier Southwest.
-Thonton Rogers Sampson was the first president.
 It opened its doors to five students on October 1, 1902, at Ninth and Navasota Streets.
-The Seminary moved to its present location adjacent to The University of Texas campus in 1908.
-Since its inception, Austin Seminary has educated almost 3000 persons for Christian leadership who have served in a variety of ministry settings in nearly every state and in many foreign countries.
+The seminary moved to its present location adjacent to the University of Texas at Austin campus in 1908.